Chapter 37 Strøby

 Wednesday, July 2, 1980

-When I landed in Copenhagen, Mom, her new husband Bent, and Elisabeth were at the airport to pick me up.
+When I landed in Copenhagen, Mom, her new husband Bent, and Beth were at the airport to pick me up.
 Bent has a small summer house in a town called Strøby.
-Since it’s a summer house, it is near the ocean away from the city, away from everything.
+Since it’s a summer house, it is near the ocean, away from the city, away from everything!

 It’s strange to be here in this new place.
-I am glad to see Elisabeth.
+I am glad to see Beth.
 Bent is polite to me, but I feel out of place.
-Since Bent has married Mom, he has quit his job and is living off of mom.
+Since Bent has married Mom, he has quit his job and is living off Mom.
 Mom has brought her typesetting machine to Bent’s summer house so she can work from there.

-I have called a hair-dressing school to see if I can get in, but they told me they are all booked up.
-I wish that I could move to Utah and take Elisabeth with me!
+I called a hairdressing school to see if I could get in, but they told me they are all booked up.
+I wish that I could move to Utah and take Beth with me!
 I have asked Mom if she would like to live there.
-She said she would but Bent wants to stay here.
+She said she would, but Bent wants to stay here.

-Today, while Mom was working, Bent drove Elisabeth and me to the laundry mat.
-There is a lot of laundry since it’s not been done for quite a while.
+Today, while Mom was working, Bent drove Beth and me to the laundry mat.
+There was a lot of laundry because it hadn’t been done for quite a while.

-On the way home Bent bought some strawberries.
+On the way home, Bent bought some strawberries.
 He said he got them because it’s my birthday.
 When we got back to the house, Mom said I was to hang up the laundry.
-I had assumed that we were all going to hang it up together, especially since most of it wasn’t mine!
-Then Mom told Bent and Elisabeth to sit down and eat the strawberries with her.
-I told Mom that Bent had bought the strawberries since it was my birthday and I would like to eat some too.
+I had assumed that we were all going to hang it up together, especially since most of it wasn’t even mine!
+Then Mom told Bent and Beth to sit down and eat the strawberries with her.
+I told Mom that Bent had bought the strawberries since it was my birthday, and I would like to have some too.
 Mom responded, “Well, then you better hurry and get the laundry hung up!”

-As I was trying to finish up the laundry, Mom yelled outside to me, “Hurry up!
+As I was trying to finish up the laundry, Mom yelled, “Hurry up!
 We are leaving soon.
 We are going out to eat dinner since it’s your birthday.”
-I didn’t respond, I was doing all I could to hold back the tears.
+I didn’t respond; I was doing all I could to hold back the tears.

-When I got done with the laundry, everyone had already finished eating.
+When I finished the laundry, everyone had already finished eating.
 I overheard Mom say to Bent, “Man!
 She is such a sour puss!”
-I went into the backyard so I could be alone to cry because I knew if mom saw me crying she would make fun of me.
-I don’t understand why she has to be so mean.
-I had the chance to stay a lot longer in Utah, but yet I chose to come back.
+I went into the backyard to be alone and cry, because I knew if Mom saw me, she would make fun of me.
+I don’t understand why she has to be so mean!
+I had the chance to stay a lot longer in Utah, but I chose to come back.

-I didn’t want mom to come out and find me crying so I went for a walk.
-When I got back to the house everything was locked up and they had gone to dinner without me.
-I walked down to the ocean and sat down and cried some more.
+I didn’t want Mom to come out and find me crying, so I went for a walk.
+When I got back to the house, everything was locked up, and they had gone to dinner without me.
+I walked down to the ocean, sat down, and cried some more.
 After I had sat there for a while, it started to get cold.
 I found a phone booth and called my Dad.
-It was Henny who answered the phone.
+Henny answered the phone.
 She told me that he wasn’t home.
-I thought it was just as well because I couldn’t go live at their house anyways.
+I thought it was just as well because I couldn’t go live at their house anyway.

 Tuesday, July 15, 1980

 Mom and Bent are thinking about buying a house.
-It sounds like they are planning on getting a big beautiful house.
-I guess Mom must be doing well with her business because it’s obvious that Bent is not getting a job anytime soon.
-I find it interesting that mom married two Bents and they are so opposite from each other.
-The first Bent doesn’t want to spend a dime, and the other one loves spending mom’s money.
+It sounds like they plan to get a big, beautiful house.
+I guess Mom must be doing well with her business, since it’s obvious Bent won’t be getting a job anytime soon.
+I find it interesting that Mom married two Bents, and they are so opposite.
+The first Bent doesn’t want to spend a dime, and the other one can’t seem to spend Mom’s money fast enough.

 Sunday, July 20, 1980

-We have been going to church while we live here.
-It’s a small branch and the members are nice.
+We have been going to church while living here.
+It’s a small branch, and the members are nice.
 Bent didn’t want to come with us.
 He doesn’t seem too interested in the church.
-It’s becoming more and more apparent that his intention was only to marry Mom and live off of her.
+It’s becoming increasingly apparent that his intention was only to marry Mom and live off her.
 Mom seems oblivious to this fact, and I am not about to point it out to her.

 Wednesday, July 23, 1980

-When Elisabeth and I were alone this evening, she cried.
+When Be and I were alone this evening, she cried.
 I asked her what was wrong.
-She said she missed her Dad and that she has no friends here.
-I told her I was still here and when she was to start school she would be making new friends.
-When it was time for bed I had Elisabeth come sleep next to me because she was so sad.
+She said she missed her Dad and had no friends here.
+I told her I was still here, and when she started school, she would be making new friends.
+When it was time for bed, I had Be come sleep next to me because she was so sad.

 Tuesday, July 29, 1980